 manifestation of her devotion?
 Perhaps she is simply mad.
 Medea is about the power of a woman who once again experiences the exclusion she once felt in a dim and distant past.'

-Although only thirty, the Australian actor, director and writer Simon Stone is one of the most acclaimed theatre-makers on the international circuit.
+Australian director, actor and writer Simon Stone (1984) is one of the most acclaimed theatre-makers in the international circuit.

 directed and adapted by Simon Stone